HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk4.md

 Q-learning learns an optimal policy.
 The optimal policy walks next to the cliff, but an exploratory action can give a hefty -100 reward.

-Sarsa learns about its current policy, and takes into account $\epsilon$\-greedy action selection, and thus learns a longer but more reliable path further from the cliff.
+Sarsa learns about its current policy, and takes into account $\epsilon$-greedy action selection, and thus learns a longer but more reliable path further from the cliff.
 Sarsa is able to reach the goal more reliably.

 Learning off- vs on-policy can make for differences in control, depending on the task.
+For online learning, on-policy Sarsa would do better in this case.

 ### Expected Sarsa